marissawyl/Python_Projects/Project_2/README.md

 # Introduction

 This project continues my journey to strengthen my **Python** and **data analysis** skills.
-Building on the foundational concepts and exercises from my first project, it focuses on a 2024 job postings dataset from _Luke Barousse_ to explore trends and insights from the Indian job market.
+Building on the foundational concepts from my first project, it focuses on a 2024 job postings dataset from _Luke Barousse_ to explore trends and insights from the Indian job market.
 Along the way, I practiced cleaning, analyzing, and visualizing real-world data, while at the same time learned how to turn those findings into clear, meaningful insights.

-If you’d like to see the earlier part of this series, where I laid the groundwork for my Python and data analysis skills, feel free to check out my 👉 [Exercise 1](https://github.com/marissawyl/Python_Project_Exercises/tree/main/Exercise_1).
+If you’d like to see the earlier part of this series, where I laid the groundwork for my Python and data analysis skills, feel free to check out my 👉 [Project 1](https://github.com/marissawyl/Python_Projects/tree/main/Project_1).

 # Background